 - Slipping pedals.
 Belt tension or bearing issues are the common cause for slipping pedals.
 The belt’s tension needs to be increased or the drive assembly may need to be replaced if the slipping is bearing-related.

 - Knocking.
 A knocking or creaking noise that wasn’t there before may be an issue with the following components: pedal, axle or belts.
 Tighten the pedals and arms, replace the axle, and tighten or replace the belt as necessary.
+I have a guide on fixing a noisy cross trainer.

 - Squeaking.
 A key indicator that there are issues with lubrication is squeaking.
 If there’s squeaking from your cross trainer, you’ll want to lubricate all of the pivot points.
 This is done by removing the cover over the handles and pedal arms.
 Grease the components using the grease supplied with the elliptical.
 You can also purchase additional lubricant as necessary.